How To Spot and Stop Elder Financial Abuse

 - Trust your instincts.
 Scammers are very good at what they do.
 If something feels off, it's always okay to stop the conversation, hang up the phone and call the authorities or your financial institution to help verify if an offer is legitimate.

-For a full list of precautionary measures to prevent financial exploitation, read this helpful article titled,"Retirees and Financial Scams: How to Protect Yourself," from Dan DeMarest, Vice President of Wealth Management at Security National Bank.
+For a full list of precautionary measures to prevent elder financial abuse and exploitation, read this helpful article titled,"Retirees and Financial Scams: How to Protect Yourself," from Dan DeMarest, Vice President of Wealth Management at Security National Bank.

 Ways Family and Friends Can Protect Parents and Grandparents

-It’s always good to be cautious, especially when helping with the financial situations of your most vulnerable family members.
-Stay on the lookout for:
+It's always good to be cautious, especially when helping with the financial situations of your most vulnerable family members.
+Stay on the lookout for these elder financial abuse red flags:

 - Suspicious bank account activity